Fast Generation of Pipek-Mezey Wannier Functions via the Co-Iterative Augmented Hessian Method: Results and discussion

 \Cref{tab:conv} also includes results for $\Gamma$-CIAH for comparison.
-For all gapped systems and for two metallic systems (trans-polyacetylene and graphene), $\Gamma$-CIAH, heavily assisted by stability analysis, converges to the same translationally invariant PMWFs as $k$-CIAH, yielding identical PM objective values.
-For carbon nanotube, however, $\Gamma$-CIAH breaks translational symmetry and produces PMWFs with a higher PM objective value.
-For bulk aluminum, $\Gamma$-CIAH fails to converge within $1000$ cycles, likely due to a large number of near-degenerate orbitals that render the Hessian ill-conditioned.
-In cases where both $k$-CIAH and $\Gamma$-CIAH converge, the values of $N_{\textrm{iter}}$ and $N_{\mathbf{g}}+N_{\mathbf{Hv}}$ are comparable between the two approaches.
-Consequently, because the gradient and Hessian--vector product evaluations in $k$-CIAH scale as $O(N_k^2 n^3)$ rather than $O(N_k^3 n^3)$, the overall cost of $k$-CIAH is lower by a factor of $O(N_k)$ relative to $\Gamma$-CIAH.
+For all systems, $\Gamma$-CIAH converges to the same translationally invariant PMWFs as $k$-CIAH, yielding identical PM objective values. \myred{The phase alignment of the initial guess discussed in \cref{subsec:init_guess} was found to be essential for stabilizing the $\Gamma$-CIAH optimization.
+As shown in Table~S5, using the default supercell atomic initial guess without phase alignment leads to convergence to local stationary points in several gapped systems and fails to converge for aluminum within $1000$ cycles.
+For most systems, the convergence behavior of $\Gamma$-CIAH is similar to that of $k$-CIAH, as reflected by the comparable values of $N_{\mathrm{iter}}$ and $N_{\mathrm{f}+\mathbf{g}+\mathbf{Hv}}$.} Consequently, because the gradient and Hessian--vector product evaluations in $k$-CIAH scale as $O(N_k^2 n^3)$ rather than $O(N_k^3 n^3)$, the overall cost of $k$-CIAH is lower by a factor of $O(N_k)$ relative to $\Gamma$-CIAH.
 This reduction is demonstrated numerically in \cref{subsec:res_cost}.